Printable regulations and entry form packet(PDF, 5MB)

 All entries must comply with the following contest rules:

-- A completed submission form(PDF, 2MB) is required with all submissions.
+- A completed submission form(PDF, 5MB) is required with all entries (see entry form at the end of this document).

-- One (1) entry may be submitted by each contestant.
+- One (1) entry may be submitted by each contestant/either individual or group.

-- K-3rd grade students may only submit an art piece.
+- K-3rd grade students may only submit an art piece or group project.

 - Students in 4th through 12th grade may submit either an essay or an art piece.